Skip to content

 • The instance-controller daemon is in the stopped state or is down on the primary node instance.

-• The primary node runs out of memory or disk space.
+• The primary node is out of memory or disk space.

 • The Amazon Elastic Compute Cloud (Amazon EC2) instance status checks fail.